verbb/wishlist/docs/template-guides/managing-items.md

 :::

 ## List Types
 The above actions will all be actioned on the default list.
-Its common to specify another list type to manage items on.
+It's common to specify another list type to manage items on.
 You might have a list type called 'Favourites', which you want to add/delete/toggle on.

 To make use of this, you need to supply either the `listTypeHandle` or `listTypeId` in your actions.